Fishing Bottom Bouncers for Walleye

 • Summer – Deepwater sand bars and offshore locations

-• Fall – Still deepwater locations, look for the last dropoff close to shore
+• Fall – Deepwater locations, look for the last dropoff close to shore

 • Winter -Offshore and shore locations will hold fish